ividrine/modern-express-api-sql/README.md

 ### `envdown`

 Tears down external app dependencies.
-You can pass arguments to underlying docker-compose command like this `pnpm envup -- -v` to also remove volumes.
+You can pass arguments to underlying docker-compose command like this `pnpm envdown -- -v` or `npm run envdown -- -v` to also remove volumes.

 ### `test`